martiansideofthemoon/CDEEP-Downloader/Readme.md

+You will need rtmpdump to start.
+`sudo apt-get install rtmpdump`
 Just type the name of the course without space.
 "EE225" for example.
 Press Ctrl+C if any download starts.
 You will be provided a prompt to choose your semester / year.
 Choose 1,2 or 3 appropriately.